Jojs/springrest/docs/AUTH.md

 (or should I say when, as seen for even very large corporations).

 # Full authentication and Authorization framework
-in my professional work I very much like to use the ApacheDS LDAP for storing general user data and passwords.
+In my professional work I very much like to use the ApacheDS LDAP for storing general user data and passwords.
 It provides password policies for quality, expiration and lockout, a good selection of password encryption options and more such as Kerberos server and SASL integrations.
 I combine it with Apache Fortress to get a complete ANSI standard compliant role based access control (RBAC) system for managing permissions in the application.
 Fortress also comes with a JavaEE REALM